DANNYDEE93/Deployment3/Documentation.md

 1. Click **Settings** on your main repo page --> Click **Webhooks** on the side dashboard --> Click **Add webhook** --> Click the **Payload URL** field. --> Enter: **https//<public_ip_address:8080>.com** --> Add webhook --> Click the **http URL** --> Click on recent deliveries --> Click on hash --> Check for **successful 200 response code** [POST request to server to accept the data on the application code enclosed in the ip address of my instance
     *[purpose of the webhook is to automatically triggers the application to the Jenkins server over the web through an API]*

-2. Changed "Page not found".html file messagee to "Be back soon.." if an user runs into an issue with loading the page after getting a 404 error code. *[once completed, a git commit is made to my GitHub repo that automatically triggers a new test for the build of my Jenkins project with 1 commit displayed in the console output of my build history --no need to re-scan repo in Jenkins because the webhook will git push the changes to the application automatically.]*
+2. Changed "Page not found".html file message to "Be back soon.." if an user runs into an issue with loading the page after getting a 404 error code. *[once completed, a git commit is made to my GitHub repo that automatically triggers a new test for the build of my Jenkins project with 1 commit displayed in the console output of my build history --no need to re-scan repo in Jenkins because the webhook will git push the changes to the application automatically.]*

 3. Repeat ***steps 7-14** to redeploy application through AWS EB CLI --> Successful